 '''

-GET /1.0/events?include=organizers HTTP/1.1
+GET /2021-04/events?include=organizers HTTP/1.1

 Accept: application/vnd.api+json

 '''

-It is RECOMMENDED that the SERVER supports the inclusion of related resources.
+It is RECOMMENDED that SERVERS support the inclusion of related resources.

-In successful messages, the SERVER MUST add the related resources of requested relationships to the included array.
+In successful messages, a SERVER MUST add the related resources of requested relationships to the included array.